christopherhuntley/data5405/README.md

    If you find that this class isn't for you then please consult with Phil Maymin at `pmaymin@fairfield.edu` or Leanne De Los Santos at `ldelossantos@fairfield.edu` to find a better fit for you.
 3. **Complete Lesson 0 by July 12.**
-    * Open [Lesson 0](https://colab.research.google.com/github/christopherhuntley/data5405/blob/master/L0_Course_Onboarding.ipynb) in Google Colab.
-(Just right-click the link to open in a new tab.)
-    * Follow directions given there to complete the course onboarding process.
+    * Open the DATA 5405 class in [Google Classroom](.
+(You should already be enrolled.
+If not then please let us know.)
+    * Under Coursework, Open "Lesson 0."
+If asked, then open as a Google Colab file.
+    * When done with Lesson 0, be sure to Turn It In.
+    *